ishaqBBC/blog/blog/content/blog/2025-17-01-aws-82-three-tier-architecture.md

 ### The Role of VPC in AWS Architecture

 A Virtual Private Cloud ([VPC](https://magicishaqblog.netlify.app/2023-11-01-aws-77-VPC-intro/)) forms the foundation of AWS network architecture, enabling you to segment and manage your cloud resources securely.
-Before diving into three-tier solutions, understanding [VPC](https://magicishaqblog.netlify.app/2023-11-01-aws-77-VPC-intro/)s—public and [private subnets](https://magicishaqblog.netlify.app/2023-15-11-aws-78-VPC/), route tables, and gateways—is essential.
+Before diving into three-tier solutions, understanding [VPC](https://magicishaqblog.netlify.app/2023-11-01-aws-77-VPC-intro/)s  public and [private subnets](https://magicishaqblog.netlify.app/2023-15-11-aws-78-VPC/), route tables, and gateways  is essential.

 ### Breaking Down the Three-Tier Architecture